moostmartijn/homeassistant/README.md

-# homeassistant
+# Home Assistant configuration
-I run Home Assistant under Hass.io on a Raspberry Pi 3B.
+I've been running Home Assistant under Hass.io on a Raspberry Pi 3b since february 2019.
+Since then I'm adding more and more (hardware) sensors to the configuration to make my home as 'smart' or 'connected' as possible.

+I like to have a nice looking frontend which I use to control and view all of my sensors, media players and other integrations of Home Assistant.

 # 1. Hardware

+These are all of my hardware devices and sensors I have connected to Home Assistant.

 | Raspberry Pi 3b | Description | Arduino Mega | [More info](https://github.com/moostmartijn/homeassistant#rflink-gateway-arduino-mega) |
 | ---------|-------------|----------|-------------|